 These are fast, mini 'ships' powered by compressed air and kept aloft by liftwood.
 They travel in a straight line at a speed of 10 hexes for two turns at a level height and their chance of hitting is the same as a chance of ramming.
-However, they have a ram of +2 so - against a screw galley of kite they add two to their dice roll and against a steam ship, the steamer adds +1 to their roll.
+However, they have a ram of +2 so - against a screw galley of kite they add two to their dice roll and against a steam ship, the steamer adds +1 to heir roll.
 If the torpedo wins it hits and explodes.
 If not it carries on past.
 By this method it might have multiple contacts over the one or two turns that it is flying and miss them all.
 If it hasn't exploded on a target at the end of its second turn of movement it is removed from the table (it has harmlessly self destructed to avoid capture by enemy forces).
 Damage is a 1d6 plus 2 damage plus a critical hit on a natural 6.
 Like rockets, they count as a gun to be destroyed.
 They have their own critical hit point on the chart, when fitted.
+These are a 'one shot' weapon.
+When they are fired they may not be reloaded.
+A Superior crew adds NOTHING to a Smutts Torpedo: once it's fired it's gone.